 Established in 2008, ExCELL provides training and education throughout the state of Virginia to promote high-quality early childhood experiences.
 Currently, the ExCELL program provides training and support to over 100 classrooms, 200 teachers/educators and over 2,200 families and children.

-The mission of Virginia’s public education system is to educate students in the fundamental knowledge and academic subjects that they need to become capable, responsible, and self-reliant citizens.
+The Virginia Department of Education’s (VA DOE) mission is to educate students in the fundamental knowledge and academic subjects that they need to become capable, responsible, and self-reliant citizens.
 Therefore, the mission of the Virginia Board of Education and the superintendent of public instruction, in cooperation with local school boards, is to increase student learning and academic achievement.
 Link to OAEL (Office of Adult Education and Literacy).

 The mission of the Paul M. Angell Family Foundation is to advance society through the performing arts, conservation of the world’s oceans, and alleviation of poverty.
 The foundation was created in 2011 to honor Paul M. Angell, and strives to embody the legacy of his compassion, ingenuity and industriousness.